Hamilton Pereira

-Hamilton Pereira (born June 26, 1987 in Montevideo) is a Uruguayan footballer currently playing for Cerro Largo.
+Hamilton Pereira (born 26 June 1987) is a Uruguayan footballer who plays for Cerro Largo.

 Career

 Born in Tacuarembó, Pereira began playing football with local side Tacuarembó FC in the Uruguayan league.
 He joined Peñarol where he would win the 2009–10 Uruguayan Primera División championship.
 After a spell with River Plate, he moved on loan to Liga MX side Monarcas Morelia in 2014.